cadam00/SeaGraphs/cran-comments.md

-# SeaGraphs 0.1.0
+# SeaGraphs 0.1.1

-## Major changes

-- Initial package version.

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 1 note
+* This is a new release